 Governor Scott Walker signed 2013 Act 9, also known as Wisconsin Fast Forward, into law in March 2013 with strong bipartisan support from both houses of the Wisconsin legislature.
-The Wisconsin Fast Forward program provides funding to develop a cutting-edge labor market information system, includes \$15 million to provide employer-focused worker training grants, and enabled the creation of the Office of Skills Development (OSD) at DWD to administer the grant program.
+The Wisconsin Fast Forward program provides \$15 million in funding to provide employer-focused worker training grants and created the Office of Skills Development (OSD) at DWD to administer the grant program.
+The Governor's Budget Bill for the 2015-2017 fiscal biennium proposes an additional \$15 million in funding for the Wisconsin Fast Forward program.

 The Office of Skills Development is the point of contact for employers seeking Wisconsin Fast Forward training grants, which are customized to the skill needs of each employer.
 OSD administers and oversees the grant program through a transparent and accountable process.
-Additionally, OSD will work to encourage the development of innovative solutions at the local and regional level that bring together employers, educators, workforce development entities, and economic development organizations to meet area workforce demands.
+Additionally, OSD works to encourage the development of innovative solutions at the local and regional level that bring together employers, educators, workforce development entities, and economic development organizations to meet area workforce demands.

-To maintain a strong environment for private-sector job creation, Wisconsin must train workers to fill the employment demands of growing and expanding businesses.

-The Wisconsin Fast Forward Program will act as a catalyst, encouraging increased collaboration between Wisconsin's workforce trainers and employers to develop and execute business-led training programs.
-These training programs are designed to provide sustainable short and medium-term training and placement of workers in positions which offer trainees long-term professional growth and economic opportunity.
+To maintain a strong environment for private-sector job creation, Wisconsin must train workers to fill the employment demands of growing and expanding employers.
+The Wisconsin Fast Forward Program acts as a catalyst, encouraging increased collaboration between Wisconsin's workforce trainers and employers to develop and execute business-led training programs.
+These training programs are designed to provide sustainable short- and medium-term training and placement of workers in positions which offer trainees long-term professional growth and economic opportunity.

-The long-term goal of Wisconsin Fast Forward training programs is to encourage partnership between businesses and local or regional economic development organizations, workforce development boards, post-secondary institutions, and private training providers.
+The long-term goal of the Wisconsin Fast Forward training program is to encourage partnerships between employers and local or regional economic development organizations, workforce development boards, post-secondary institutions, and private training providers.
 It is anticipated that the relationships developed through Wisconsin Fast Forward funded training programs will continue to flourish after the Wisconsin Fast Forward grant has ended.

-Department of Workforce Development → Office of Skills Development
+Department of Workforce Development > Office of Skills Development

-GRANT PROGRAM ANNOUNCEMENT (GPA) FOR MANUFACTURING OCCUPATIONS
+GRANT PROGRAM ANNOUNCEMENT (GPA) FOR MANUFACTURING AND RELATED OCCUPATIONS

 Manufacturing is critical to the national and Wisconsin economy.
-Taken alone, manufacturing in the United States would be the 10th largest economy in the world.
-This sector drives the creation of high-quality jobs, fuels exports, fosters innovation, drives national competitiveness, and is key to ensuring the economic stability and security of the United States.
-In 2012, manufacturers contributed \$1.87 trillion to the economy, up from \$1.73 trillion in 2011, and 11.9 percent of the nation's Gross Domestic Product.
-For every \$1.00 spent in manufacturing, \$1.48 is added to the economy, which is the highest multiplier effect of any economic sector.
-Manufacturers in the United States are responsible for two-thirds of all private-sector Research & Development in the nation, driving more innovation than any other sector.
+Taken alone, manufacturing in the United States would be the 9th largest economy in the world.1 This sector drives the creation of high-quality jobs, fuels exports, fosters innovation, drives national competitiveness, and is key to ensuring the economic stability and security of the United States.
+In 2013, manufacturers contributed \$2.09 trillion to the economy, up from \$1.73 trillion in 2009, and 12.0 percent of the nation's Gross Domestic Product.
+For every \$1.00 spent in manufacturing, \$1.37 is added to the economy, which is the highest multiplier effect of any economic sector.
+Manufacturers in the United States are responsible for more than three-quarters of all private-sector Research & Development in the nation, driving more innovation than any other sector.2

-Manufacturing contributes nearly \$50 billion to Wisconsin's economic output.
-Wisconsin is a national leader in manufacturing with almost 17 percent of the workforce directly employed in manufacturing, opposed to the national average of 9 percent.
-On average, manufacturing workers in Wisconsin earn approximately \$52,400 per year, more than \$10,000 per year higher than the average pay for all Wisconsin private-sector workers.
-Jobs in durable goods manufacturing in Wisconsin are projected to grow 5.6 percent through 2020.
+In 2013, manufacturing contributed more than \$53 billion to Wisconsin's economy.
+Wisconsin is a national leader in manufacturing with almost 475,000 workers, or over 16 percent of the workforce directly employed in manufacturing in 2014,3 opposed to the national average of less than 9 percent.4 On average, manufacturing workers in Wisconsin earn approximately \$53,100 per year, more than \$10,000 per year higher than the average pay for all Wisconsin private-sector workers.5 Jobs in durable goods manufacturing in Wisconsin are projected to grow 3.6 percent through 2022.6